odetunmibi/Offensive-Security-Final-Project/Avoiding-Dectection.md

 ### Monitoring Overview
 - An alert set up to monitor functions of AuditBeat can detect specific login information, such as per user or a number of attempts.
 - The alert could be set up to trigger on one login to the root account, at any point in time, from any IP.
+### Mitigating Detection
+- Using tools like hydra will helpful in avoiding login attemps while using a bruforce tool without detction.
+- Using AWS as a server tricks company users to thinking its one of them.
+(Cloud as a Service.)